 Why am I getting an error message that says “Reporting data does not exist”?

 Sage 200 BI runs off Data Cubes.
 This basically means that your Sage data is taken and stored in a Data Warehouse, this is then broken down into Cubes.
 For example, all your financial data will be in one cube, all your sales data in another.
 This error occurs when you don’t have your cubes set up.
 To set these up, you will need to open Sage Business Intelligence Administration.

 Pictured below, you will see the New Warehouse function.
 To set up your cubes, you simply need to click this button.

 Why can’t I open the Balance Sheet or Profit and Loss Reports in BI?

 In order to be able to use these reports in BI, they have to be set up in Sage.
 To set up your financial statements in Sage 200, you must head to Nominal Ledger > Utilities > Ledger Set Up > Financial Statement Layouts.
 For further help on setting up your Financial Statements, click here to download our free user guide!

 You can also specify within Business Intelligence administration which reports are selected as default by selecting the required company and selecting the button at the bottom of report settings.

 Why isn’t the data in my BI Reports isn’t up to date?

-If you data isn’t up to date, the first thing to check is when it was last updated.
+If your data isn’t up to date, the first thing to check is when it was last updated.
 To do this, head over to the Sage Business Intelligence Administration.
-If it hasn’t been updated overnight, you can set up the scheduler by clicking the Scheduling Button on the Sage Business Intelligence Administration.
+If it hasn’t been updated overnight, you can set up the schedule by clicking the Scheduling Button on the Sage Business Intelligence Administration.